BruntonUWBio/HTNet_generalized_decoding/README.md

 # HTNet_generalized_decoding

 Code for HTNet as shown in [PAPER LINK].
+If you use this code, please cite our paper.

 The HTNet model code is available in *htnet_model.py*.
 This model is written in Python and relies on Keras and Tensorflow.
 It is heavily based on the EEGNet model developed by Lawhern et al: https://github.com/vlawhern/arl-eegmodels.

 To replicate the findings from our paper, create a new conda environment using the environment.yml file.
 ECoG data can be downloaded from figshare (https://figshare.com/projects/Generalized_neural_decoders_for_transfer_learning_across_participants_and_recording_modalities/90287) and EEG data can be downloaded at http://bnci-horizon-2020.eu/database/data-sets (#25).
 The EEG data should be preprocessed using *Load EEG dataset.ipynb*.